Ishan-Ravindu/Kasia/README.md

 VITE_INDEXER_TESTNET_URL=
 ```

+## Historical Messages
+For UX purposes, Kasia team built [Kasia Indexer](https://github.com/K-Kluster/kasia-indexer), while not required, it offers cross-device synchronization capabilities.
+In short, it scans the Kaspa network continuously and store the Kasia protocol messages.

+For maximum sovergnty, it is recommended to run your own indexer, it has very-few hardware requirements thanks to its well-architectured design, it easily can handle 3,000 transactions per second.

+The application itself only use it to retreieve data when a wallet session opens.

+## Public Infrastructure
+To allow easier on-boarding, Kluster hosts [Kasia Public Infrastructure](https://github.com/K-Kluster/infrastructure), at the time of writing, it contains:
+* Kaspa nodes
+* Kasia indexers
+* A few other plateform utils

 ## Contributing

 We welcome contributions from everyone!
 If you're interested in contributing to Kasia, please read our [Contributing Guide](CONTRIBUTING.md) for detailed instructions on how to get started.